irinavrt/moralopinion/README.md

-# Data and code to reproduce the results of the paper "The connection between moral position and moral arguments drives opinion change"
+# The connection between moral position and moral arguments drives opinion change

-by Strimling, Vartanova, Jansonn, Eriksonn (in press)
+by P. Strimling, I. Vartanova, F. Jansonn, an K. Eriksonn (in press)

+This repository contains data and R code to reproduce the results of the paper.